 The Story of Lakewood Presbyterian Church

-Founded in 1952, Lakewood Presbyterian Church is now in its sixth decade of serving the Jacksonville community.
+Founded in 1952, Lakewood Presbyterian Church is now in its seventh decade of serving the Jacksonville community.

 The mission of Lakewood Presbyterian Church is to: